 If you’re wondering, “How do insurance brokers make money?”
 It’s simple; they earn a commission, usually between 2% and 8% of each premium they sell.
 They typically earn a lump sum percentage against the first-year premium of a policy that they sell.
 Then they get a smaller but ongoing annual residual income payment over the policy’s entire life.

 The quality of the product also factors into the commission structure.
 Many companies will pay higher percentages for certain products and more comprehensive coverages.
-Life insurance is usually the biggest money maker for most insurers, so that particular product will likely secure a bigger paycheck for the salesperson.
+Life insurance business is usually the biggest money maker for most insurers, so that particular product will likely secure a bigger paycheck for the salesperson.
 Additionally, policies that offer more robust services with higher premiums are likely to be more handsomely rewarded than cheaper products.

 Many providers also offer supplemental commissions to agents or brokers who exceed quotas for volume, profitability, growth, retention, or other Key Performance Indicators (KPIs).
 Such allocations are usually set at the beginning of the year and get paid out at the year’s end.
 This is a way for companies to encourage and motivate people to perform at their absolute best.
 After all, who doesn’t want a nice bonus at the end of the year to go on vacation or purchase something special?